-- 5.2.2 In the case of a student who has been admitted with advanced standing directly into Level 6 of the course, clauses 6.1, 6.1.1, 6.2 and 6.2.1 apply with reference only to the modules of Level 6. - 5.3 A student registered for the BA Honours who has failed to achieve Third Class Honours may be recommended for the award of the Ordinary degree if the student's weighted average for Levels 5 and 6 is 35 or more (after re-assessments), and the student has passed at least 300 credits of modules of which at least 60 credits must be at Level 6.
+- 5.2.2 In the case of a student who has been admitted with advanced standing directly into Level 6 of the course, clauses 6.1, 6.1.1, 6.2 and 6.2.1 apply with reference only to the modules of Level 6. - 5.3 A student registered for the BA Honours who has failed to achieve Third Class Honours may be recommended for the award of the Ordinary degree if the student has - a. passed at least 300 credits of modules of which at least 60 credits must be at Level 6 and - b. the weighted average for Levels 5 and 6 (120 credits at level 5 and at least 60 credits at level 6) is at 40 or more (after re-assessments).

 For the Theology and Counselling programme, any award under this Regulation shall not be awarded in the named subject which implies that the candidate is entitled to practice that profession.
-Instead an Ordinary degree in Higher Education will be awarded. - 5.4 A student registered for the BA Honours may, at the Assessment Board's discretion, re-register in modules failed after re-assessment totalling up to 60 credits within the maximum period of registration and may gain an Honours degree by this route.
+Instead an Ordinary degree in Higher Education will be awarded.

+- 5.4 A student registered for the BA Honours may, at the Assessment Board's discretion, re-register in modules failed after re-assessment totalling up to 60 credits within the maximum period of registration and may gain an Honours degree by this route.
 In highly exceptional circumstances, a student may be invited at the Board's discretion to repeat the whole of Level 6 (once only). - 5.5 The Assessment Board has discretion to recommend special consideration in the case of a student whose performance has been affected by illness or other valid cause, including where appropriate the offer of the award of an Aegrotat degree.